-This section will show you what to do if you notice a yellow warning sign next to the Arduino board in Windows 'Device Manager'.
+This section will show you what to do if you notice a yellow warning sign next to the Arduino board in Windows ‘Device Manager’.
 This error means that the drivers for the device are missing and the board did not install properly in your PC.
-The corresponding port for the board in Arduino IDE will not show or it will be greyed out making uploading sketches to the board not possible.
+The corresponding port for the board in Arduino IDE will not show or it will be grayed out making uploading sketches to the board not possible.

 This error can be caused by different issues.
 The following list of checks can help solving the problem or at least identify it.

 Check 1: Verify the core is properly installed

 The right core for your Arduino board is available in the Arduino IDE software under the menu

 Once the Boards Manager is open, you can just search the name of your board and the right core will show up in the search results.
 Then just click Install.
 Alternatively you can also search directly for the name of the core if you know it.

 The core is all the computer needs to install the Arduino board’s driver so it is very important to select the right one and to make sure it is up to date.
 No additional drivers need to be downloaded or installed.

 Check 2: Avoid the use of USB Hubs